omniti-labs/pg_jobmon/doc/pg_jobmon.md

 LOGGING
 -------

-By default, the status column updates will use the text values from the job_alert_nagios table in the monitoring section.
-If you have a custom set of statuses that you'd like to use, the close, fail or cancel functions that take a custom table name.

 *add_job(p_job_name text) RETURNS bigint*
     Create a new entry in the job_log table. p_job_name is automatically capitalized.
     Returns the job_id of the new job.